 Dr. Fishman removes moles with the help of local of injectable anesthesia most commonly.
 During removal, Dr. Fishman performs one of the following treatments:

-A shave biopsy: the mole is removed flush with the skin, leaving a flat, round, reddish scar that fades to normal skin color during healing.
+The mole is removed flush with the skin, leaving a flat, round, reddish scar that fades to normal skin color during healing.

-An excisional biopsy: the mole is excised with a deep component of the underlying skin, and the skin edges are sutured together.
+The mole is excised with a deep component of the underlying skin, and the skin edges are sutured together.
 This treatments results in a faint, linear scar.